 The purpose of community journalism is to create connections that contribute to our understanding, our appreciation, and our ability to create community around our common interests and our common enterprise.

 The role of community journalism is to draw our attention to what we know and what we don’t know.
 What interests do we have in common in our communities?
 What ideas and ways of seeing and doing things could contribute to or militate against our community interests?
 Connections create opportunities for people in our communities.

 Journalism with purpose

-The role of community journalism and community media is to create connections.
 The art of community journalism is the art of creating connections and community with information, ideas, and opportunities that contribute to different community interests and community enterprises.

 The Seattle Post-Intelligencer Agenda

 The following is the Post-Intelligencer’s editorial agenda for the Pacific Northwest, Washington state, and the Greater Seattle area: